ethantaubman5/Are-NBA-Players-Worth-Their-Contracts-/README.md

 - 3.)
 Download the githib repository by downloading in the zip from github
 - 4.)
 Check where the downloaded zip is located
 - 5.)
 Move the zip file to a folder you can easily access
 - 6.)
-Naviagte to the folder and copy the address of the project and then type cd copied address
+Naviagte to the folder and copy the address of the project and then type "cd" then copied address

 ## Create a Virtual Environment
 - 1.)
-Create the virtual environment by typing in the command prompt python -m venv venv
+Create the virtual environment by typing in the command prompt "python -m venv venv"
 - 2.)
-Activate the virtual enviroment by typing in the command prompt venv\Scripts\activate
+Activate the virtual enviroment by typing in the command prompt "venv\Scripts\activate"
 - 3.)
-Install the required packages by typing in the command prompt pip install -r requirements.txt
+Install the required packages by typing in the command prompt "pip install -r requirements.txt"
 - 4.)
-When you are done working type deactivate in the command prompt
+When you are done working type "deactivate" in the command prompt